Tashaun Gipson: 2023

-On March 12, 2023, the San Francisco 49ers signed Gipson to a one–year, $2.90 million contract extension that included $2.17 million guaranteed and a signing bonus of $1.00 million.
+On March 12, 2023, the 49ers signed Gipson to a one-year, $2.9 million contract extension that included $2.17 million guaranteed and a signing bonus of $1 million.

-In Week 5, during a 42–10 victory over the Cowboys, he intercepted a pass from Dak Prescott in San Francisco territory that he returned for 26 yards.
-In the 2023 season, he started in 16 games and finished with one sack, 60 total tackles (41 solo), one interception, and three passes defended.
-He was a starter in Super Bowl LVIII.
-The 49ers lost to the Chiefs 25–22 in overtime.
+During a Week 5 42–10 victory over the Cowboys on Sunday Night Football, Gipson had two tackles, a pass deflection, and intercepted a pass off of Dak Prescott.
+Three weeks later against the Bengals, Gipson recorded a season-high eight tackles in the 31–17 loss.

+Following a Week 9 bye, the 49ers went on the road to face Gipson's former team, the Jaguars.
+He recorded a tackle and a pass deflection in the 34–3 victory.
+In the next game against the Buccaneers, Gipson had three tackles and a pass deflection in the 27–14 victory.

+Gipson finished the 2023 season with 60 total tackles (41 solo), three pass deflections, a sack, and an interception in 16 games and starts.
+The 49ers finished atop the NFC West with a 12–5 record and qualified for the playoffs as the #1-seed.
+In the Divisional Round against the Packers, Gipson had three tackles during the 24–21 victory.
+During the NFC Championship Game against the Lions, he recorded six tackles, a forced fumble, and a pass deflection in the 34–31 comeback victory as the 49ers advanced to Super Bowl LVIII.
+In the Super Bowl, Gipson had five tackles, but the 49ers lost to the Chiefs 25–22 in overtime.

-On July 2, 2024, while still a free agent, Gipson received a six game suspension for violating the league's performance enhancement substance policy.
+On July 2, 2024, while still a free agent, Gipson received a six-game suspension for violating the league's performance enhancement substance policy.

 Jacksonville Jaguars (second stint)

-On August 11, 2024, the Jacksonville Jaguars signed Gipson to a one–year, $2.55 million contract that included $525,000 guaranteed upon signing and an initial signing bonus of $225,000.
-He was released on November 4, 2024.
+On August 11, 2024, the Jaguars signed Gipson to a one-year, $2.55 million contract that included $525,000 guaranteed upon signing and an initial signing bonus of $225,000.
+He was released on November 4.

 San Francisco 49ers (second stint)

 On November 5, 2024, Gipson was signed to the 49ers practice squad.
 He was promoted to the active roster on November 23.

+Gipson finished the 2024 season with six combined tackles (five solo) and a pass deflection in nine games and no starts.